-Principal, or senior member of school staff to whom this has been delegated, coordinates meeting as appropriate, to discuss child's medical support needs and where required, identifies member of school staff who will provide support to
+Appropriate member of staff co-ordinates meeting as appropriate, to discuss child's medical support needs and where required, identifies member of school staff who will provide support to student.

 Meeting to discuss and agree on need for IHP to include key school staff, child, parent, relevant healthcare professional and other medical/health clinician as appropriate (or to consider written evidence provided by them).